History of the Tlingit: The Box of Daylight

-The most familiar story of is The Box of Daylight, in which Raven steals the stars, the moon, and the sun from Naas-sháki Yéil (or Naas-sháki Shaan, the old man of the raven tribe at the head of the Nass River).
+The most familiar story is The Box of Daylight, in which Raven steals the stars, the moon, and the sun from Naas-sháki Yéil (or Naas-sháki Shaan, the old man of the raven tribe at the head of the Nass River).
 The old man is wealthy, and owns three boxes which contain the stars, the moon, and the sun.
 Raven wants them for a variety of reasons (such as wanting to admire himself in the light or wanting light to find food easily), transforms himself into a hemlock needle and drops into the water cup belonging to the old man's daughter while she picks berries.
 She becomes pregnant with him, and gives birth; the old man dotes on his grandson.
 Raven cries constantly, until the old man gives him the box of stars to pacify him.
 Raven, playing with it, opens the lid; the stars escape through the chimney into the sky.
 He later begins crying for the box of the moon, and the old man gives it to him after blocking the chimney.
 Raven plays with it, rolls it out the door and it escapes into the sky.
 Raven finally begins crying for the box of the sun, and the old man gives it to him.
 Knowing that he cannot roll it out the door or toss it up the chimney (because he is being watched), he waits until everyone is asleep, changes into his bird form, grasps the sun in his beak and flies out the chimney.
 Raven shows the others his sun; when he opens the box the sun flies up into the sky, where it has been ever since.

 Tlingit migration

 The Tlingit tell a story, with slight variations, of how they came to their lands.
 The story varies primarily in location, with some versions referring to specific rivers and glaciers; one describes the relationship with their inland Athabaskan-speaking neighbors.

 Stories are considered property in Tlingit culture, and sharing a story without its owners' permission is a breach of Tlingit law.
+Songs, stories, designs, personal names and land may belong to particular clans or houses.
 Stories about the Tlingit people as a whole, the creation myths and other universal records, however, are usually considered the property of the tribe and may be shared without restriction.
 It is important that the details be correct, to preserve the story's accuracy.

 One version begins with the Athabaskan (Ghunanaa) people of interior Alaska and western Canada: a land of lakes and rivers, of birch and spruce forests, moose and caribou.
 Life in its continental climate was harsh, with bitterly cold winters and hot summers.
 One year the people had a poor harvest, and it was obvious that the winter would bring many deaths from starvation.
 The elders gathered and decided that a group of explorers would be sent to find a land rumored to be rich in food, a place where one did not have to hunt.
-Although the group was never heard from again, they became the Navajo and Apache nations.